 You can obtain help at any of the process (Main, Config, or Monitor) prompts and at any of the lower-level prompts (IP Config>, VSD Config>, and so on) by typing ?, followed by Return.
-Refer to Displaying Help for a detailed description of displaying shortcuts using help.
+Refer to the Displaying Help section for a detailed description of displaying shortcuts using help.